The Ultimate Guide to Vegan Backpacking Food

 ProBar Meals

-A no-cook “breakfast” bar is a great grab-and-go option for any who want to streamline their morning routine.
+A no-cook “breakfast” bar is a great grab-and-go option for anyone who wants to streamline their morning routine.
 It can also be nice for people who don’t wake up hungry and like to wait a little bit before eating.
-ProBar offers a large variety of flavor combinations – all of which are entirely plant-based.
+ProBar offers a large variety of flavor combinations–all of which are plant-based.

 Vegan Breakfast Recipes